 World Book and Copyright Day

 Books, in all their forms, allow us to learn and to keep ourselves informed.
-They also entertain us and help us to understand the world, while offering a window into otherness.
+They also entertain us and help us to understand the world.
+For books to be able to unleash their full potential, it is essential that they reflect the linguistic diversity of our world.
+However, this is far from being the case today; the majority of works are published in just a handful of languages.

 Our partners